 The Board recognises that the Company, in carrying out its activities, has to do so in the context of an environment that is subject to risk.
 The Board is responsible for managing those risks and maintains a risk register which is updated regularly and actively monitored.
-The principal and emergent risks faced by the Company are discussed in the Strategic Report that commences on page 3.
+The principal and emergent risks faced by the Company are discussed in the Strategic Report.